-The grief process if often characterized as work because it is laborious and difficult.
-There is no timetable for this process.
-Losing a loved one causes survivors to adjust their lives in order to compensate and cope.
+The grief process is often characterized as work because it is laborious and difficult.
+There is no timetable for this process, there is no amount of time that can be given in order to 'feel better'.
+Losing a loved one causes survivors to adjust their lives in attempt to compensate for the loss and manage their grief.
 Grief can be a long, painful process, but it can be managed with assistance from friends, family, and/or outside support.
+When working through grief, it is best to have a support system to fall back on.
+Even if you prefer to work through your grief alone, the knowledge that there are still people out there who are supporting you can be a helpful pillar in this time.